 STATEMENT TO ALL OUR CUSTOMERS Re: COVID 19 PRECAUTIONS

-COVID 19 presents an unprecedented crisis which is affecting people right around the globe and will impact each of us significantly in the forthcoming weeks and months.
+COVID-19 presents an unprecedented crisis that is affecting people right around the globe and will impact each of us significantly in the forthcoming weeks and months.
 At Howler UK, we remain committed to doing everything in our power to ensure that our staff and customers are protected from the virus, and at the same time continuing to provide our normal level of service to all customers.
 We are fully aware that the services we provide to clients are essential for the ongoing protection of lives and livelihoods, as well as compliance with fire safety regulations.

 Only essential face to face meetings will continue to be held, but Video Conferencing facilities will be utilised as much as possible to ensure that business functions as normally as possible.
 In particular, train and air travel will be avoided.

 If it becomes necessary to close the offices, essential services will continue to be provided by staff working remotely.
 We will do everything within our power to continue technician visits to customer’s sites in order to maintain the life safety equipment for our customers.
 All our technicians are required to take simple precautionary measures to help reduce the risk of spreading the virus, both at work and outside of work.

 If customers have to close their premises, we ask that we are notified prior to our technicians attending site to avoid unnecessary travel and aborted visit charges.

 All staff have been asked to take the following precautionary measures: